cometchat/react-native-chat-push-notification-app/Readme.md

 - Apple Push Notification (APN) is used for displaying push notifications in iOS.

 > [!NOTE]
-> If you are using Push Notifications (Extension), please refer to our [React Native Push Notifications (Extension)](https://github.com/cometchat/cometchat-push-notification-app-react-native/tree/v4-push-notifications-extension) Sample app for guidance.
+> If you use Push Notifications (Extension), please refer to our [React Native Push Notifications (Extension)](https://github.com/cometchat/cometchat-push-notification-app-react-native/tree/v4-push-notifications-extension) Sample app for guidance.

 ## Pre-requisite
 1. Login to the [CometChat Dashboard](https://app.cometchat.com/).